 Head of Subject: Dr S Cockbill

-Grade 7 in Biology or 6 in Biology with at least one other science at a 6 .
-In addition grade 5 in English and grade 5 in Maths
+Grade 7 in Biology GCSE or a 7- 6 in Combined Science.
+In addition, grade 5 in English and grade 5 in Maths.

 Are you interested in: developing biological concepts, using microscopes, dissecting animal and plant systems, learning laboratory techniques, fieldwork, investigating animal behaviours, applying biological principles to personal, social, environmental and economic issues?